 Level three autism is the most severe autism diagnosis.
 Someone with level three autism may display severe repetitive or restrictive behaviours and difficulty with social communication.
 Someone with level three autism will require very substantial support services.

-Not or hardly responding to others that try to interact with them socially.
+Hardly respond or not respond at all to others that try to interact with them socially.
 They may only do so to ensure immediate needs are met

 Someone with level three autism may use a support service like a speech therapist.
 A speech therapist will be able to help them communicate.

-The above levels of autism are used to measure the severity of autism someone may experience, but it is not perfect.
+The above levels of autism are used to measure the severity of autism someone may experience, but it is not a perfect system.
 Some people may not fit completely, or at all, into one of the three levels.

 Autism symptoms may change over time, becoming more or less severe.
 This can change or impact the level of autism and the supports required for the individual.